Pulse nightclub shooting: Release of transcripts and videos

 On November 10, the Orange County Sheriff's office released about two dozen videos of body camera footage of officers at the perimeter of the nightclub during the shooting.
 The footage, which was heavily censored, depicted officers conducting searches of bathrooms in the nightclub and tending to survivors.
-On November 14, the City of Orlando released 36 police audio recordings made during the shooting, which record officers' attempts to contact Mateen, their remarks on his "serious, unruffled attitude", and their conversations about how to respond to the hostage situation.
-Also released that day was an additional 9-1-1 call made by a woman who made it out of the nightclub with her sister, who was shot.
-The next day, on November 15, 21 additional 9-1-1 calls were released.
-This was followed by three additional hours of 9-1-1 calls released on November 16.
+On November 14, the City of Orlando released 36 police audio recordings made during the shooting, which record officers' attempts to contact Mateen, their remarks on his "serious, unruffled attitude," and their conversations about how to respond to the hostage situation.
+Also released that day was an additional 911 call made by a woman who made it out of the nightclub with her sister, who was shot.
+The next day, on November 15, 21 additional 911 calls were released.
+This was followed by three additional hours of 911 calls released on November 16.
 In many of these calls, people trapped inside bathrooms, kitchens, and an upstairs office were questioning why police had yet to enter the nightclub.
-Two days later, on November 18, 107 pages of transcripts of more than 30 9-1-1 calls were released.
+Two days later, on November 18, 107 pages of transcripts of more than 30 911 calls were released.
 These calls were made during the first ten minutes of the shooting, and had to be released in the form of transcripts after a judge deemed them too graphic to be released as audio recordings.
-According to a city spokesman, all 9-1-1 calls made during the shooting have now been released to the public.
+According to a city spokesman, all 911 calls made during the shooting have now been released to the public.

 Future of Pulse

 On September 14, 2016, the City of Orlando announced it would pay $4,518 to erect a new fence around the Pulse nightclub on September 19.
-The fence will feature a commemorative screen-wrap with local artwork that would serve as a memorial to the victims and survivors of the shooting.
+The fence would feature a commemorative screen-wrap with local artwork that would serve as a memorial to the victims and survivors of the shooting.
 It will also be smaller than the nightclub's previous fence, in order to allow for more efficient navigation by passers-by.